MachadoFA/EQGW.github.io/2025/howtogetready.md

 the tutorial.
 You will not need much knowledge to follow along, but you will need to execute commands in R and look at and possibly save graphical output.
 Often the instructor will use R Studio and so it will be useful for you to have R Studio installed on your laptop so you can more easily follow along.
-R Studio is a user-friendly front end for R.  Free downloads are available at https://www.rstudio.com/products/rstudio/download2/  &nbsp;&nbsp;  After you have successfully downloaded R Studio you might practice with it by loading R script and running it.
-You can find instructional videos on YouTube that may help you get acquainted with R Studio.
+See the [resources page](2025/resources.html).